 EXECUTIVE SUMMARY

 The Effectiveness Monitoring Committee (EMC) Annual Report and Workplan (Report) is a living document which is updated and approved by the Board of Forestry and Fire Protection (Board) annually and is intended to catalogue the yearly accomplishments and status of ongoing EMC efforts.
 The Report summarizes EMC accomplishments, details EMC funding actions for the year, and provides an update of current EMC membership and staffing.
-For Fiscal Year (FY) 2022/2023, the EMC selected three proposed effectiveness monitoring projects to fund and support utilizing a newly developed grant program.
-Ongoing projects from prior years continued to be funded; numerous project presentations were provided at four open public EMC meetings; a new Strategic Plan was published; a transparent, public process was utilized to begin revisions to the Research Themes and Critical Monitoring Questions; and the EMC welcomed three new members.
+For Fiscal Year (FY) 2023/2024, the EMC selected one proposed effectiveness monitoring project to fund and support utilizing a newly developed grant program, and one additional project is still under consideration for funding.
+Ongoing projects from prior years continued to be funded; numerous project presentations were provided at four open public EMC meetings; a Field Tour was conducted at Boggs Mountain Demonstration State Forest; and the EMC welcomed two new members, reappointed one member, and appointed a new co-chair from the current membership.

 EMC PROCESS SUMMARY